codecrafters-io/build-your-own-redis/stage_descriptions/auth-06-hz3.md

 OK
 ```

-The tester will validate the following for the responses to the `AUTH` command:
+The tester will verify that:

-- In case of incorrect password, the response is a RESP simple error starting with the string `WRONGPASS`.
+- Wrong passwords return a [simple error](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-errors) starting with `WRONGPASS`.
-- In case of correct password, the response is `+OK\r\n`.
+- Correct passwords return `+OK\r\n`.

 ### Notes

 - The tester will be lenient in checking error messages.
 Any authentication failure starting with `WRONGPASS` is valid.
-For example,
+For example:
     - `WRONGPASS wrong password`
     - `WRONGPASS invalid authentication`